Train crashes into semi-truck in Middletown

 No one was reported as injured, Middletown Police confirmed to 2 NEWS.
 The driver of the semi had allegedly exited the vehicle before the crash.

 Crews are currently on scene working to remove the vehicle from the track.
-Our 2 NEWS crew is headed to the scene to learn more information.
+Roadways in the area are expected to be closed for hours.